 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recovered.
 The Company looks primarily to estimated undiscounted future cash flows in its assessment of whether or not long-lived assets are recoverable.
 The Company records an impairment loss when the carrying amount of the asset is not recoverable and exceeds its fair value.
-During the three and nine months ended September 30, 2023, intangible assets related to a clinic planned for closure with a total carrying amount of approximately \$80,000 was written down to zero.
-As a result, the Company recorded a noncash impairment loss of approximately \$ 80,000 during the three and nine months ended September 30, 2023.
+During the three and nine months ended September 30, 2023 March 31, 2024, intangible assets property and equipment, net related to a clinic planned for closure asset groups determined to not be recoverable with a total carrying amount of approximately \$80,000 \$0.9 million was written down to zero. \$0.7 million.
+As a result, the Company recorded a noncash non-cash impairment loss of approximately \$80,000 \$0.1 million during the three and nine months ended September 30, 2023.
 During the three and nine months ended September 30, 2022, an operating lease ROU asset related to a closed clinic with a total carrying amount of approximately \$250,000 was written down to zero.
-As a result, the Company recorded a noncash impairment loss of approximately \$250,000 during the three and nine months ended September 30, 2022.
+As a result, the Company recorded a noncash impairment loss of approximately \$250,000 during the three and nine months ended September 30, 2022 March 31, 2024.

-In connection with the planned sale of 16 company-owned and managed clinics, the Company reclassified \$ 2,153,454 of property and equipment and \$2,204,293 of ROU assets to Assets held for sale and reclassified \$ 2,585,642 of ROU liability and \$ 386,291 of deferred revenue from company clinics to Liabilities to be disposed of, in the consolidated balance sheet as of September 30, 2023.
-Long-lived assets that meet the held for sale criteria are reported at the lower of their carrying value or fair value, less estimated costs to sell.
-As a result, the Company recorded a valuation allowance of \$756,228 and \$816,429 to adjust the carrying value of the disposal group to fair value less cost to sell during the three and nine months ended September 30, 2023, respectively.
+In connection with the planned sale of 16 company-owned and managed clinics, the Company reclassified \$2,153,454 of property and equipment and \$2,204,293 of ROU assets to Assets held for sale and reclassified \$2,585,642 of ROU liability and \$386,291 of deferred revenue from company clinics to Liabilities to be disposed of, in the consolidated balance sheet as of September 30, 2023.
+Long-lived assets that meet the criteria for the held for sale criteria designation are reported at the lower of their carrying value or fair value less estimated costs cost to sell.
+As a result of its evaluation of the Company recorded a valuation allowance recoverability of \$756,228 and \$816,429 to adjust the carrying value of the assets and liabilities held for sale relative to the agreed upon sales prices or the clinics estimated fair values, the Company recorded an estimated loss on disposal group to fair value less cost to sell during of \$0.2 million for the three and nine months ended September 30, 2023, respectively.
+March 31, 2024 as Net loss on disposition or impairment in its condensed consolidated income statement and a valuation allowance included in assets held for sale on its condensed consolidated balance sheet.